AndriiSalohub/sword-mace-shield/README.md

 # Sword-Mace-Shield

 Welcome to Sword-Mace-Shield, an exciting twist on the classic "Rock, Paper, Scissors" game.
 In this game, players choose their weapon - sword, mace, or shield - and engage in epic battles with randomly chosen opponents.
-The weapons follow a simple rule set:

 ## Project Overview